opencarecc/opencareMakerPlaybook/how_can_i_make_a_workshop_happen.md

 - [Experiential workshop](workshop_categories.md#Experiential-workshop)
 - [Innovation workshop](workshop_categories.md#Innovation-workshop)

-Workshops can be approached in different ways according to the category they belong to, but there are common issues that we can cover and analyze separately.
+Workshops can be approached in different ways according to the topic and methodology, but there are common issues that we can cover and analyze separately.
 A compendium of [best practices](workshop_best_practices.md) has been collected to make your life easier!

 At the end of the chapter you will also find a [brief summary](our_workshop_experience.md) of our direct experience about organizing workshops for the opencare project.
 We hope it will help to give you a good place where start.